jhu-lcsr/good_robot/README.md

 ## CoSTAR Visual Stacking is forked from the Visual Pushing and Grasping Toolbox

 [Original Visual Pushing Grasping (VPG) Repository](https://github.com/andyzeng/visual-pushing-grasping).
-Edits have been made to the text below to reflect some configuration and code updates needed to reproduce this previous paper's original behavior:
+Edits have been made to the text below to reflect some configuration and code updates needed to reproduce the previous VPG paper's original behavior:

 Visual Pushing and Grasping (VPG) is a method for training robotic agents to learn how to plan complementary pushing and grasping actions for manipulation (*e.g.* for unstructured pick-and-place applications).
 VPG operates directly on visual observations (RGB-D images), learns from trial and error, trains quickly, and generalizes to new objects and scenarios.